All Products

 Use the sleep-a service to access an external service over HTTP

-Solution 1: Use HTTP plaintext for communication between the sidecar proxy in the workload of the sleep-a service and the egress gateway
+Solution 1: Use HTTP plaintext for communication between the sidecar proxy and the egress gateway

 image

-This solution is not applicable to actual environments.
-Currently, ASMEgressTrafficPolicy does not support using HTTP plaintext to access egress gateways.
+This solution is not reasonable in a real environment.
+Currently, ASMEgressTrafficPolicy does not support using HTTP plaintext to access the egress gateway.

 • Traffic management is implemented in sidecar proxies on the client side and does not require egress gateways.